-Last week, I was whisked away to Napa for a few days thanks to Bush’s Beans and their Flavors from Around the World Event.
+Last week, I was whisked away to Napa: The Restaurants and Meadowood for a few days thanks to Bush’s Beans and their Flavors from Around the World Event.
 I was so excited for the opportunity and I have never been to Napa.
-I also got to go to the Culinary Institute at Greystone and cook with some wonderful chefs including Jeffrey Saad, Daisy Martinez, Connie Gutterson, and Michael Schulson.
+Also, I got to go to the Culinary Institute at Greystone and cook with some wonderful chefs including Jeffrey Saad, Daisy Martinez, Connie Gutterson, and Michael Schulson.
 I will share more about the Chefs and the Culinary Institute in another post.
 Today, I am going to share with you the wonderful place we got to stay at along with the two restaurants we devoured delicious food at.

 When we arrived, we were dropped off at the reception area.
 From there, they took us each by car to our own little cottage.
 The property is so big they have cars you can call to drive you around there.
 It was beautiful.
 Fall in Napa is a magnificent time of year.
 Shortly after I was dropped off to my little cottage, I got a call from my good bloggy friend Tina from Mommy’s Kitchen.
 She wanted to see if I had arrived yet.
 Soon we discovered that she was in one of the cottages adjoining mine.
 I loved how Tina described the cottages.
 With her cute Texas accent she said they were like the bungalows in the movie Dirty Dancing.